Decor Ideas

 If an item feels useful, beautiful, emotionally light, or genuinely meaningful in a good way, it can stay.
 The problem is not meaning.
 The problem is drag.

-The closest companion guides here are feng shui declutter ideas, feng shui positive energy items, feng shui mirrors, and feng shui rules for your home.
+The closest companion guides here are feng shui declutter ideas, feng shui positive energy items, feng shui mirrors, and feng shui rules.
 If the trouble is happening at the entry specifically, feng shui front door is the stronger follow-up.

 Frequently Asked Questions